 Helps And Prevents High Cholesterol

 It’s been proven that cocoa powder decreases oxidized LDL cholesterol levels found in males.
 You may know this as ‘bad cholesterol’.
-Containing the power to attack other tissues, getting its amounts lower promotes heart health.
+Since it has the power to attack other tissues, getting its amount to lower promotes heart health.
 If you let them this substance run wild, it can eat up the lining of arteries located in the heart.
 Thank you cocoa bean!

 Please be aware that all chocolate contains sugar.
 The higher the percentage of cocoa found within it, the less sugar it has.
 Check the sugar amounts before consuming if you have any issues with sugar.

 Dark chocolate prevents insulin resistance.
 That’s great news!
 Insulin resistance is the leading cause responsible for heart disease and diabetes.
 Not only that, but it lowers blood pressure.
 How cool is that?

 Increases Blood Flow

-Bodily performance and blood flow are directly related.
+Everything that you do is affected by the quality of blood flow inside your body.
 Since dark chocolate promotes blood flow, it affects multiple parts of the body.
 It improves skin quality, vision, heart health, and brain function.
 Because of this, dark chocolate is known as a ‘superfood’.
-If you want to decrease your chances of coming home with redness, consume this superfood before spending a day at the beach.
-You’ll be happy you did so.

 Dementia and Alzheimer’s are both caused by continuous inflammation of the hippocampus in the brain.
 By reducing inflammation, dark chocolate decreases your chances of ending up with these horrible diseases.

 Promotes Dental Health